Skip to content

 Margin requirements across instruments

-Margin scales with both position size and the leverage available for that instrument.
-On a USD account at the relevant ESMA caps:
+Margin scales with both position size and the leverage applied to that instrument.
+On a USD account at 1:100 leverage:

 Free margin matters more than total margin held in isolation.
-On a $10,000 account holding $3,617 in margin against one EUR/USD position, free margin is $6,383.
-Free margin is what new positions can use and what absorbs adverse movement on existing positions before a margin call triggers.
+On a $10,000 account holding $1,085 in margin against one EUR/USD position, free margin is $8,915.
+Free margin is what new positions can use and what absorbs adverse movement on existing positions before the broker force-closes them at its stop-out level.
+The margin call is an earlier warning; the stop-out is where positions are automatically closed.

 Related terms